GeetGhai/OLA-Ride-hailing-Analysis/README.md

-🚖 OLA Ride-Hailing Data Analysis Project
+# OLA Ride Hailing Data Analysis
-📌 Project Overview
+## Overview

-This project presents an end-to-end data analysis of OLA ride-hailing operations using SQL and Power BI.
+This project focuses on an end-to-end data analysis of OLA ride-hailing operations using SQL and Power BI.
-The goal is to analyze ride patterns, demand trends, revenue metrics, and operational performance to derive actionable business insights.
+The objective is to analyze ride booking data to uncover demand patterns, revenue insights, and operational trends that can support business decision-making.

-The analysis simulates a real-world analytics workflow followed by data analysts in ride-sharing or mobility companies.
+This project follows a real-world analytics workflow commonly used by data analysts.

-🎯 Problem Statement

-To analyze OLA ride-hailing data in order to:

-Understand ride demand patterns
+ ## Objective

+Analyze ride booking trends

-Identify peak hours and high-demand locations
+Identify peak demand hours

+Understand revenue distribution

-Analyze revenue and trip performance
+Evaluate ride statuses and performance

-Support data-driven operational and business decisions
+Generate actionable business insights using data

-🗂️ Project Structure
+## 🗂 Project Structure
 ola-ride-hailing-analysis/
 │
 ├── data/
-│   ├── raw/
-│   │   └── Bookings.csv
+│   └── Bookings.csv
 │
 ├── sql/
 │   └── PROJECT.sql